 As described in Sections 4.2.1 and 4.2.2, both RTI and UC analyze a portion of the prepared samples to confirm the accuracy and precision of the sample preparation.
-These data have been made available to ORNL.
-Additionally, ORNL distributed 5% of the UC samples to an independent laboratory (EPA Region 1) for confirmation analyses.
+These data will be made available to ORNL as soon as it is available, preferably prior to the start of verification testing.
+Additionally, ORNL will distribute 5% of the UC samples to an independent laboratory (EPA Region 1) for confirmation analyses.
 The concentrations of the samples prepared by RTI have already been through independent confirmation through the ELPAT proficiency testing process.

-6.5.2 QAS Surveillance Report
+6.5.2 QAS Remote Surveillance Report